jpgoldberg/toy-crypto-math/docs/source/modules/utils.rst

 but because we may want to use this with large numbers, we have to worry floating point precision.

-Becausew we are dealing with base 2, we can do all of our multiplications and and divisions by powers of 2 using bit shifts.
+Because we are dealing with base 2, we can do all of our multiplications and and divisions by powers of 2 using bit shifts.
 I am not sure how Pythonic that leaves things.